Does apple cider vinegar hair rinse work? - The Hair Fuel

 Alkaline products disturb and even destroy the acid mantle, leading hair cuticles to “stand up” like bottle brush.
 Such vulnerable hair structure makes the hair fragile due to moisture loss, increasing its brittleness and loss of shine.

-By now you should be convinced that in order to maintain shiny and healthy-looking hair you need to avoid harsh shampoos in order to maintain the balance of your acid mantle.
 This is where apple cider vinegar comes in.
 Mildly acidic, it balances out the alkalinity from harsh shampoos and hard water commonly flowing from taps of urban environments cities – making sure that the cuticles of your hair lie flat and retain moisture well.

 Why apple cider vinegar rinse is good for hair?